yogesh-turing/Meta-CodeBench-APP/Review.md

 Estimated skill requirements:
-    Add "Language-specific features", "Library features" and "Knowledge of a specialized software area"
+    Add "Library features" and "Knowledge of a specialized software area"

 Unit Test:
-    No need to add complete prompt here, add only test cases.

     The following test cases looks good:
-    - Does the review handle the case of checking the response status code before accessing the properties of the post?
+        - Does the code review point out that the fetchData() method lacks try-catch blocks and proper error handling for API calls?
 (0/2)
+        - Does the code review identify the missing proper dependency injection decorators (@Injectable() for MyService)?(0/2)
-    - Has the review addressed that the App component export is missing?
+        - Does the code review highlight that the two API calls in fetchData() are being executed sequentially instead of in parallel?
 (0/2)
-    - Has the review addressed that React 18 is used with ReactDOM.render (deprecated in React 18) and an older version of - react-chartjs-2 that isn't compatible with React 18?
+        - Does the code review identify that await is not used in the fetchExternalData() function when calling the async fetchData() service?
 (0/2)
-    - Has the review addressed the potential issue where the filteredData logic could break with undefined input?
+        - Does the code review point out that the the GraphQL resolver uses basic String types and lacks proper input/output type definitions.
+Should define proper ObjectType and InputType classes for the data structures being handled.?
 (0/2)
+        - Does the code review recognize that the export statement for the resolver is missing?
+(0/2)

     The following test cases does not seems to be addressing obvious mistakes:
-    - Has the review addressed that dependencies are outdated or incompatible with each other, such as axios, react-router-dom, and react-scripts?
-(0/2)
-    - Has the review addressed error handling to gracefully handle runtime errors, especially important given the external API calls and chart rendering?
-(0/2)
+        - Does the code review identify the missing import of the axios package in the service?(0/2) (The code should not use axios)

     Consider adding test case for following observations:
-    - The potential `XSS` vulnerability due to `dangerouslySetInnerHTML`.
-    - The `useEffect` hooks have empty dependency arrays but use external state/props, leading to stale closures.

-Model A should be marked as Pass, the score for Model A is 7/14.
+        - The `MyService` uses `axios` directly instead of the injected `HttpService` (which is already imported via `HttpModule`).

 Incorrect Solution:
     If LLM judge score it 50% that response is condered as passed.
 Please provided different Incorrect solution.

-Incorrect Solution Stack Trace and Incorrect Solution Explanation
+Incorrect Solution Stack Trace, Incorrect Solution Explanation and Ideal Response Explanation
     Needs update after Incorrect solution updated

-Ideal response: Try to provided the response which covers all test cases.
+Ideal Response Test Stack Trace:
+    Please add final score as well.